Henderson Associates is formed by Mark Henderson

 The purchase of MSE

 In the autumn of 2003, Mark Henderson was approached by Sanyo of Japan with a purchase proposition.
 The decision-makers at Sanyo have decided to exit from the laboratory equipment market.
-Prior to this, Sanyo was very well-known in the life sciences sector, owning a number of different well-known brands including Gallenkamp ovens, Fistreem water stills and MSE centrifuges.
+Prior to this, Sanyo was very well-known in the life sciences sector, owning several different well-known brands including Gallenkamp ovens, Fistreem water stills and MSE centrifuges.

 Since Henderson Biomedical was (and still is) very well known in the centrifuge market, Sanyo approaches our company with the opportunity to buy MSE.
 This seems like a natural progression as our company was already very familiar with the technical aspects of centrifuges and it would not be too much of a leap to go from maintaining and repairing them, to manufacturing them.